-Given that the SES business segment was only newly established during the past financial year, it has generated immaterial revenues and has not incurred any significant costs.
-VivoPower expects there to be significant growth going forward, which will also necessitate investment in people and technology.
+Given that the SES business segment was established in early FY2021, it has generated minimal revenues to date.
+The Company expects there to be significant growth going forward, which will also necessitate investment in people and technology.
 VivoPower is actively working to originate new SES projects for both new and existing (through J.A.
 Martin and Kenshaw) customers of the VivoPower group of companies, with significant projects already proposed to major Australian mining companies.